apresdev/apres-terraform/modules/aws/cloudwatch_alarm/README.md

 * `source` - the value `cloudwatch_alarm_module` is set.
 This isn't strictly necessary but just in case a client creates an alarm with severity and runbook, this tag acts as the differentiator.

+## Treatment of Missing Data

+CloudWatch and Grafana handle missing data differently.
+There are legitimate cases where there are no values, for example a 5xx error on a load balancer that last occurred 24 hours ago, with no further data.
+In CloudWatch we would treat the "missing" data as "notBreaching", but in Grafana, the alert would remain triggered (alerting) until a new value appears.

+Because of that, in Grafana a missing value needs to be set to something.
+The following algorithm is used (using shorthand values for comparison_operator)
+* if `var.treat_missing_data` is `breaching`
+   * if `var.comparison_operator` is > or >= then in Grafana the value will be set to `var.threshold` + 1
+   * if `var.comparator` is < or <= then in Grafana the value will be set to zero
+* else if `var.treat_missing_data` is `notBreaching`
+   * if `var.comparator` is > or >= then in Grafana the value will be set to 0
+   * if `var.comparator` is < or <= then in Grafana the value will be set to `var.threshold` + 1

 ## AWS Permissions

 The following AWS Permissions are required to use this module.